Lucky Collard Wraps with Black-eyed Peas

-After reading through a few good articles that talk about the origins of foods traditionally eaten on New Year’s, I found exactly when Texas, then the rest of the country caught on to the hype.
-I also learned a lot about why black-eyed peas and collard greens play a very important role in America’s food history.
+After reading through a few articles that highlight the origins of foods traditionally eaten on New Year’s, I found exactly when Texas, then the rest of the country caught on to the hype.
+I also learned a lot more about how black-eyed peas and collard greens shaped food culture and history in the early days of the South.

 According to food historian and journalist Jessica B. Harris, black-eyed peas (aka cowpeas or field peas) were domesticated in West Africa 5,000 years ago.
 They made their way into the diets of people in virtually all parts Africa, and eventually to America in the holds of slave ships as food for the enslaved.
 “The peas, which were eaten by enslaved Africans and poorer whites, became one of the Carolinas’ cash crops, exported to the Caribbean colonies before the Revolutionary War.”

 It is unclear where collard greens originated, but it wasn’t until Africans arrived in Jamestown, Virginia in the early 1600s that America got its first taste of the nutritious leafy green.
 Collards were one of a few vegetables that African-Americans were allowed to grow and harvest for their families throughout times of enslavement.

 As for Texas, where I grew up eating a hearty serving of black-eyed peas and collard greens on New Year’s day, I found a great article about how a marketing ploy shifted eating Black-eyed peas and collard greens from a Southern pastime to a yearly Texas necessity, and eventually a national tradition.
 In 1937, Elmore Torn of the Longview-based East Texas Chamber of Commerce kicked off a marketing campaign that should inspire modern food brands and influencers everywhere to take note.